ml-research/NeSyConceptLearner/README.md

 pretrained on the original CLEVR data.

-Files for pre-training yourself can be found in ```src/pretrain-slot-attention/``` (follow the instrucitons in the corresponding README).
+Files for pre-training yourself can be found in ```src/pretrain-slot-attention/``` (follow the instructions in the corresponding README).

 Please visit the [NeSy XIL](https://github.com/ml-research/NeSyXIL) repository for the Neuro-Symbolic Explanatory Interactive Learning approach based on this Concept Learner to see further examples from the original paper.